DanielMoran98/PHP-Project/README.md

 ## About project
-We were tasked with building a website using PHP as a backend based that was based on a play.
+We were tasked with building a website using PHP as a backend that was based on a play.

 ## Technologies used
 -HTML/CSS